 Lake Sommersberger (Sommersbergersee)

 A small and not particularly deep lake.
-On summer days, its waters warm up quite quickly, so you can swim in it early in the season.
+On summer days, its waters warm up quite quickly, so you can swim in it already early in the season.

 Map: